Chris-Annin/AR2/RaspberryPi/ref/SHORTCUT.md

 Enter
 ```

-Reboot your RPi
+Now, the shortcut should appear on your desktop!

+If the shortcut hasn't appeared, reboot your Raspberry Pi.
 ```
 sudo reboot
 ```

-Now, the shortcut should appear on your desktop!
+If that still doesn't work, check the spelling of everything and make sure the files are in the correct directory.

-If you want the program to start up when you turn on the Raspberry Pi, check out the [run-on-boot documentation](./RUN-ON-BOOT.md)
+If you want the program to start up when you turn on the Raspberry Pi, continue on the [run-on-boot documentation](./RUN-ON-BOOT.md)

 [Return to README.md](../README.md)